The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 Find information on housing options for older residents, including assisted living, congregate, and supportive housing.
 You'll also find resources on affordable housing, emergency housing, and more.

-The SHINE Program (Serving the Health Information Needs of Everyone) provides free health insurance information, counseling and assistance to all Massachusetts residents with Medicare.
+The SHINE Program (Serving the Health Insurance Needs of Everyone) provides free health insurance information, counseling and assistance to all Massachusetts residents with Medicare.

 Elder abuse includes physical, sexual, and emotional abuse, caretaker neglect, financial exploitation, and self neglect.